theRenard/Blog/docs/articles/cocos-creator/five-ways-to-move-in-cocos-creator/index.md

 ---
 title: Cocos Creator
-titleTemplate: Cinque modi di muovere un elemento
+titleTemplate: Five ways to move an element in Cocos Creator
-description: Cinque modi di muovere un elemento in Cocos Creator
+description: Five ways to move an element in Cocos Creator
 Author: Daniele Tabanella
 head:
   - - meta